DigitalPhonetics/IMS-Toucan/README.md

 ```

 Run the second line everytime you start using the tool again to activate the virtual environment again, if you e.g.
 logged out in the meantime.
+To make use of a GPU, you don't need to do anything else on a Linux machine.
+On a Windows
+machine, have a look at [the official PyTorch website](https://pytorch.org/) for the install-command that enables GPU
+support.

 #### espeak-ng